-A big source of pregnancy anxiety for me was around morning sickness.
+A big source of pregnancy anxiety for me was around my early pregnancy symptoms and specifically morning sickness.
 I know now that it is different for everyone and for me it meant feeling very dizzy and nauseous like I was hungover (without any of the drinking beforehand!)
 But every depiction of morning sickness in popular culture is of people running off to be sick in between eating pickles and ice cream.
 I didn’t know if that meant I wasn’t pregnant ‘enough.’

 A lot of my time – sat at my desk, on my daily commute, at home each evening – was spent wondering if my symptoms had lessened – do I feel as sick as yesterday?
 I feel less tired today, what does that mean?
 Why do I feel…normal today…?